 In 1998, DreamWorks began production of their first animated series: Toonsylvania, also known as Steven Spielberg Presents Toonsylvania.
-The series was developed by Eek!
-The Cat co-creator Bill Kopp and Chris Otsuki.
+The series was developed by Chris Otsuki and Eek!
+The Cat co-creator Bill Kopp.
 Like Spielberg’s earlier collaborations with Warner Bros.
 Animation, the series was a compilation of segments related only by the fact that they were comedic spoofs of the horror genre that often parodied pop culture and contained musical numbers.
 Unlike those shows, the series was centered on a smaller group of characters.

 The first segment usually focused on a parody of Frankenstein, starring Dr. Vic Frankenstein (David Warner), your typical mad scientist; his assistant, Igor (Wayne Knight), who deemed himself the true brains of the outfit and always set out to prove it (with disastrous results); and Phil (Brad Garrett), the dim-witted monster they created.
 Together, they lived and worked in a castle on top of a high mountain overlooking the TransFernando Valley.
 After their misadventures in science, a brief segment would follow where Igor and Phil sat down to watch the rest of the show’s segments on television.
 In a running gag, something would always go wrong after Igor clicked the remote to turn the television on.

 This would be followed by another short segment starring Igor called “Igor’s Science Minute.”
-He would either explain or sing about a scientific topic, usually with disastrous or explosive results.
+He would either explain or sing about a scientific topic, typically with disastrous or explosive results.
 The final segment was “Melissa Screetch’s Morbid Morals”.
 It was set up by Igor catching Phil doing something bad, and then relating to him a story about Melissa to teach him a lesson.
 Melissa (Nancy Cartwright) was a horrible, bratty girl who drove the other characters in her stories nuts and often didn’t heed the warnings of adults (usually her mother, voiced by Pappas).
 Usually, she’d suffer the consequences for her actions.
-“Science Minute” and “Morbid Morals” were largely written by Otsuki.
+“Science Minute” and “Morbid Morals” were largely written by Otsuki, who created the latter.

 Toonsylvania debuted on FOX on February 7, 1998.
-It aired as part of Fox Kids’ “The No Yell Motel” programming block, which featured interstitials starring puppets working inside a creepy motel.
-The show was accompanied by Goosebumps and Eerie, Indiana: The Other Dimension.
+It aired as part of Fox Kids’ “The No Yell Motel” programming block, which featured interstitials starring puppets working inside a creepy motel, alongside Goosebumps and Eerie, Indiana: The Other Dimension.
 The series’ theme was composed by Julie Bernstein, Steven Bernstein and Paul Rugg, while Michael Tavera, John Paul Given, Christopher Klatman and Thom Sharp did the rest of the music.
-Writers for the series included Kopp, Tracy Peters, Martin Olson, Keith Baxter, Karl Teorge, Vinny Montello and Steve Ochs.
+Writers for the series included Kopp, Tracy Peters, Martin Olson, Keith Baxter, Karl Toerge, Vinny Montello and Steve Ochs.
 The characters were designed by Otsuki, Julian Chaney and Eric I. Robles, with animation done by Fil-Cartoons, Inc.

 Fox Kids underwent a bit of restructuring in mid-1998 to accommodate the showing of more Saban Entertainment programs on the coveted Saturday morning broadcasts (Saban had merged with and taken over Fox Kids in 1998).
 Toonsylvania, along with Goosebumps, was moved to Monday afternoons where the last two episodes of the first season and all the second season aired.
 Unfortunately, that time tended to yield low viewership and the ratings took a rapid decline, justifying its ultimate cancellation.